partiql/partiql-ir-generator/README.md

 (product int_pair first::int second::int)
 ```

-#### Imports
+#### Type Domain Includes

 It is possible to split type universe definitions among multiple files:

 ```
 // root.ion:
-(import "a.ion")
+(include_file "a.ion")
-(import "b.ion")
+(include_file "b.ion")
 ```

-The resulting type universe will contain all type domains from both `a.ion` and `b.ion`.  `root.ion` may also
+The resulting type universe will contain all type domains from both `a.ion` and `b.ion`. `root.ion` may also define
-define additional type domains.
-The primary purpose of this is to be able to permute domains defined in another
+additional type domains.
+The primary purpose of this is to be able to permute domains defined in another file.

-file.
+`include_file` is recursive, so any type domains in any files included by `a.ion` and `b.ion` will also be present.
+Any
+attempt to include a file that has already been seen will be ignored.

-Paths are relative to the directory containing the current type universe:
+Paths are always relative to the directory containing the current file.
+The working directory at the time the `pig` is
+command is irrelevant.

 ```
-(import "subdir/partiql.ion")
+(include_file "subdir/partiql.ion")
-(import "../other/some-universe.ion")
+(include_file "../other/some-universe.ion")
 ```

+Lastly, `include_file` can only be used at the top-level within a `.ion` file.
+It is not allowed within a
+`(domain ...)`clause.

 #### Using PIG In Your Project